Pre-Nuptial and Post-Nuptial Agreement, The Devil’s In the Details

 To challenge a post or pre-nuptial agreement, the challenging spouse must show that the agreement was executed under fraud deceit, duress, coercion, overreaching or misrepresentation.
 Another way a challenging spouse can attack the agreement is by establishing that the agreement if unfair and unreasonable given the circumstances of the parties.
 As a result, the defending spouse is faced with a presumption of financial concealment.
 The defending spouse can defend the agreement by showing that:

 - that the challenging spouse had the general knowledge of the character and the extent of the other party’s assets and income;

 Prenuptial agreements can be especially helpful for couples who are remarrying for the second time, particularly where there are children and families created from previous marriages and inheritance issues need to be spelled out.

 Also keep in mind that some couples have found that postnuptial agreements can be helpful in allowing them to take a pause before moving forward with separation or divorce.
 Some have even commented that the simple act of sitting down and analyzing the impact of various financial decisions and any subsequent stress it is having on a couple’s emotional life after getting married can be surprisingly cathartic and helpful.

 Contact Us Today For Assistance

-The family law attorneys at the Arwani Law Firm PLLC have been preparing and negotiating prenuptial agreements involving significant assets and other issues for our clients in Orlando and surrounding areas.
+The family law attorneys at the Arwani Law Firm have been preparing and negotiating prenuptial agreements involving significant assets and other issues for our clients in Orlando and surrounding areas.
 We can help you approach this important document with confidence.
 Contact us today to find out about next steps.